keithalewis/winsock/README.md

 is used for receiving characters into a preallocated buffer given its length.

+The derived class `cbuffer` allocates characters for a given length.
+Be sure to construct the class and give it a name before using it.
+The `send` and `recv` functions take references to buffers so they need to be l-values.
+You are responsible for managing the lifetime of a `cbuffer`.
+There are specializations for `icbuffer` and `ocbuffer` using `const char` and `char` template parameters.

 A buffer would not be a buffer if it did not do buffering.
 When receiving data it is not known how much data will eventually arrive.
-Instead of allocating memory and then reallocating when more than the expected amount of data arrives, we use _memory mapped files_.
+Instead of allocating memory and then reallocating when more than the expected amount of data arrives, we use _memory mapped files_ and offload buffering to the operating system.

-The derived class `iobuffer` is a
-`buffer<char>` backed by an anonymous memory mapped file.
+By default, the derived class `iobuffer` is a `buffer<char>` backed by an anonymous memory mapped file.
 It can be used to both send and receive characters.
 The constructor sets `len` to the maximum allowed size, which is 1GB by default.